Are NSAIDs Safe for Regular Use?

 What happens when you take NSAIDs?

-You may have heard that if you take a lot of ibuprofen, it can irritate your stomach.
-Well, this is true.
+You may have heard that if you take a lot of ibuprofen, it can irritate your stomach, and that is true.
 What’s actually happening is that it is blocking the production of some of the natural chemicals that are meant to protect your stomach.
 If you do that too much, you can actually irritate the stomach, and in worse conditions you can actually get an ulcer.
 This can lead to a very serious condition where you could actually bleed from that stomach ulcer.
 Your stomach is a very acidic environment, so it’s churning out hydrochloric acid, which is that really acidic substance that we use to digest food.

 Our stomachs are good at protecting themselves.
 But if we block the natural protectant, then the acid can start eating away at the stomach and that’s when you end up with something called gastritis.
 This is just a fancy name for inflammation of the stomach that can be actually quite serious.